 As I did various things around my apartment last night, the book remained unopened.
 I carried it into my bedroom, intending to read a few pages before falling asleep, and again I hesitated.
 I was fearful of the words from the book having a bad effect on me as I slept.
 So as I turned off the light and went to bed with the book unopened.

-What effect will a book, that had so colored my perspective as a fourteen year old, have on me all these years later.
-I was desperately looking for answers and trying to understand the kind of life I could have.
-Sometime after reading the book at fourteen years old I tried to kill myself.
+What effect will a book, that had so colored my perspective as a fourteen-year-old, have on me all these years later?
+At fourteen I was desperately looking for answers and trying to understand the kind of life I could have.
+Soon after reading the book at fourteen years old, I tried to kill myself.
 I remember feeling that nothing had any meaning.
 I felt that it was just was not worth the energy to keep going.
 Was their cause and effect between Ruben’s book and my suicide attempt?
 I believe there was.
-But that was in 1971, forty four years ago.
+But that was in 1971, forty-four years ago.
 My life did go on, and after that one attempt, I never wanted to kill myself again.
-The suicide attempt give me a new energy and interest in living and a desire to move forward.
+The suicide attempt gave me new energy and interest in living and a desire to move forward.

 So in closing, I did open the book this morning.
 I did read the first paragraph of Ruben’s chapter on homosexuality.
 The words read as almost funny today if it were not for the tragic and traumatic effect this book had on so many young men of growing up in the 1970s.
 In the first sentence of the chapter on homosexuality, Ruben makes homosexuality a ‘condition’ and writes about homosexuality in a way that sets the stage for what is to come.
 It was the tone of knowing authority combined with ugliness and a perspective that lacked any real facts except prejudice and hate, that was so hurtful to a generation.